Home » Carbon Monoxide Poisoning in Parrots (CO Risk in Pet Birds)

 Breathing 10 parts per million (ppm) of carbon monoxide for a prolonged period is dangerous for humans, while 50 ppm is unsafe for longer than 30 minutes.

-Will Carbon Monoxide Affect Birds First?
+Carbon Monoxide Will Affect Birds First

 Gases less dangerous than carbon monoxide can cause serious harm to birds.
 Carbon monoxide poisoning takes hold in birds before larger animals or humans.

-As per the Journal of Avian Medicine and Surgery, miners in the late 19th and early 20th centuries would carry caged canaries into enclosed spaces with them.
+According to the Journal of Avian Medicine and Surgery, miners in the late 19th and early 20th centuries would carry caged canaries into enclosed spaces with them.

 While most parrot species are larger than the average canary, psittacines are no less at risk of carbon monoxide poisoning and mustn’t be exposed to this gas.

-How Quickly Does Carbon Monoxide Affect Parrots?
+How Quickly Carbon Monoxide Affects Parrots

 Young or old parrots, or those with limited respiratory function, will show symptoms almost immediately.
 Even healthy parrots usually display respiratory distress within 5 minutes.